Tree 29

 Diameter at Breast Height (DBH): 42 + 36 (2 stems) = 55cm

-Plant Habit: Short, round canopy tree, grafted just above ground level; where its short trunk quickly divides.
+Plant Habit: upright, symmetrical canopy, grafted just above ground level; where its short trunk quickly divides.

 Story